AcademySoftwareFoundation/OpenTimelineIO/docs/tutorials/quickstart.md

     + `make install`
     For {options} configure the variables PYTHON_EXECUTABLE, PYTHON_LIBRARY, and CMAKE_INSTALL_PREFIX appropriately.

-2. To build OTIO only for Python development in a virtualenv run one of:
+2. To build OTIO only for Python development in a virtualenv run:
-    + `pip install .`
     + `python setup.py install`

     Currently the install script must be run in a virtualenv.